TNL-Project/TNL/Documentation/Pages/core-concepts.md

 TODO: formalize the concepts involving lambda functions (e.g. in `reduce`)

+Similarly to the STL, features provided by the TNL can be grouped into several modules:

+- _Core concepts_.
+  The main concepts used in TNL are the _memory space_, which represents the part of memory where given data is allocated, and the _execution model_, which represents the way how given (typically parallel) algorithm is executed.
+  For example, data can be allocated in the main system memory, in the GPU memory, or using the CUDA Unified Memory which can be accessed from the host as well as from the GPU.
+On the other hand, algorithms can be executed using either the host CPU or an accelerator (GPU), and for each there are many ways to manage parallel execution.
+The usage of memory spaces is abstracted with
+  \ref TNL::Allocators "allocators" and the execution model is represented by
+  \ref TNL::Devices "devices".
+See the [Core concepts](core-concepts.md) page for details.
+- \ref TNL::Containers "Containers".
+  TNL provides generic containers such as array, multidimensional array or array views, which abstract data management and execution of common operations on different hardware architectures.
+- _Linear algebra._
+  TNL provides generic data structures and algorithms for linear algebra, such as \ref TNL::Containers::Vector "vectors",
+  \ref TNL::Matrices "sparse matrices",
+  \ref TNL::Solvers::Linear "Krylov solvers" and
+  \ref TNL::Solvers::Linear::Preconditioners "preconditioners".
+   - Sparse matrix formats: CSR, Ellpack, Sliced Ellpack, Chunked Ellpack, Bisection Ellpack, tridiagonal, multidiagonal
+   - Lambda matrices (matrix elements are defined by C++ lambda functions)
+   - Stationary solvers: Jacobi, SOR
+   - Krylov solvers: CG, BiCGstab, BiCGstab(l), GMRES, TFQMR, IDR(s)
+   - Preconditioners: Jacobi, ILU(0) (CPU only), ILUT (CPU only)
+- \ref TNL::Meshes "Meshes".
+  TNL provides data structures for the representation of structured or unstructured numerical meshes.
+- _Solvers for differential equations._
+  TNL provides a framework for the development of ODE or PDE solvers.
+- \ref TNL::Images "Image processing".
+  TNL provides structures for the representation of image data.
+Imports and exports from several file formats such as DICOM, PNG, and JPEG are provided using external libraries (see below).

 ## Programming principles

 TNL follows common programming principles and design patterns to maintain a